-The ABA Journal will accept entries for the 2017 ABA Journal/Ross Writing Contest for Legal Short Fiction (“The Contest”) from January 1, 2017 through May 31, 2017.
+The ABA Journal will accept entries for the 2020 ABA Journal/Ross Writing Contest for Legal Short Fiction (“The Contest”) through June 1, 2020.

 Entries must be original works of fiction of no more than 5,000 words that illuminate the role of the law and/or lawyers in modern society.
 The winner will receive a prize of $3,000.
 Entrants must be U.S. citizens or legal permanent residents.
 Winner is responsible for all taxes associated with receipt of the prize.
 As a condition of receiving the prize, winner must submit a completed W-9.

 Deadline for entries is 5 p.m.
-CDT, May 31, 2017.
+CDT June 1, 2020.
 The ABA Journal will accept only one entry by any individual author.
 Entries must be submitted via email to firstname.lastname@example.org.
 Please attach your story as a DOC or PDF file to your email with the subjectline Ross Contest Submission, and include your full name, mailing address, daytime phone number, and whether or not you are an ABA member.
 ABA is not responsible for errors in transmission, computer errors, or similar problems.

-Entries may be unpublished, or published no earlier than January 1, 2016.
-Entries posted publicly on the Internet, regardless of the forum or venue, will be considered published for the purposes of the contest.
+Entries may be unpublished, or published no earlier than January 1, 2020.
+Entries posted publicly on the internet, regardless of the forum or venue, will be considered published for the purposes of the contest.
 The ABA Journal will be the sole judge of an entry’s eligibility.

 Contest entries will be judged by a panel selected by the editor and publisher of the ABA Journal and the winner confirmed by the ABA Journal Board of Editors.
+All decisions are final.
 Entries will be judged on the basis of creativity, plot exposition, legal insight and character development.
-The winner will be notified on or before July 31, 2017.
+The winner will be notified on or before Aug.
+10, 2020.
 Winner will be notified by email prior to any public announcement.
 If winner does not respond within five business days, or email is returned as undeliverable, winner forfeits all right to prize and an alternate winner will be chosen.
 Odds of winning depend on the number of entries received.

 Sponsor: American Bar Association, 321 N. Clark St., Chicago, IL 60654